 This course focuses on each step in the research process, with an emphasis on identifying appropriate sources and critically analyzing information in order to apply it to a research topic.
 Assignments will take students through the steps of preparing a research paper or project including refining a topic, selecting a variety of appropriate sources, and organizing information.
 The concepts taught in LASI 170 are meant to be transferable and used across disciplines.
 In order to more thoroughly practice the concepts taught in class, students are encouraged to use topics from research papers in their other classes for assignments in LASI 170.

 As the Instruction and Outreach Librarian at University Libraries, one of my primary responsibilities is teaching LASI 170.
 I also work with most student groups not affiliated with a college, i.e. TRIO programs and International Education Office as well as area K-12 groups as crucial outreach duties.
 (It is mostly juniors and seniors in high school who come to do research, but 4-H clubs and elementary classes that come here for library tours are extra fun!)

 You will also find me working several hours weekly at the Reference Desk, including some evening and weekend hours, so I hope I am easy for you to reach if you have questions about this class or other research projects.
 As a K-12 school librarian, I taught various study skills, including reading textbooks, writing class notes and taking tests.
 Please take advantage of my teaching experience or just stop by the Reference Desk to say hello.

-Qualified students may enroll in badge classes any time from now through November 19, 2019.
-Tuition and fee scholarships are available for fall until September 9, 2019.
+Qualified students may enroll in badge classes any time from now through April 13, 2020.